zephyrproject-rtos/zephyr/doc/guides/porting/shields.rst

   format that is merged with the board's devicetree information before compilation.

-* **<shield>.conf**: This file defines values for Kconfig symbols that are required for default shield configuration.
+* **Kconfig.shield**: This file defines shield Kconfig symbols that will be used for default shield configuration.
 To ease use with applications, the default shield configuration here should be consistent with those in the :ref:`default_board_configuration`.

-* **dts_fixup.h**: This is a fixup file to bind board components definitions with application in a generic fashion to enable shield compatibility across boards
+* **Kconfig.defconfig**: This file defines the default shield configuration.
+It is made to be consistent with the :ref:`default_board_configuration`.
+Hence, shield configuration should be done by keeping in mind that features activation is application responsibility.

 Board compatibility
 *******************